Homotopy theory of curved operads and curved algebras: Complete cooperads

-\end{enumerate} then we call $\mathcal{C}$ \emph{altipotent}. \end{defi} \begin{remark} The Latin prefix ``alti-'' denotes height.
+\begin{remark} The Latin prefix ``alti-'' denotes height.
 This condition is a priori stronger than gr-conilpotence and weaker than conilpotence.
 In a gr-conilpotent cooperad, repeatedly applying the reduced decomposition map would eventually increase the filtration degree by $1$.
 In a conilpotent cooperad, repeatedly applying the reduced decomposition map would eventually reach zero.
 In an altipotent cooperad, repeatedly applying the reduced decomposition map eventually increases the filtration degree past any fixed number. \end{remark}